friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 <figure>
   <img src="/images/installdictionary.gif" width="300"/>
-  <figcaption>Importing a dictionary into Yomichan.</figcaption>
+  <figcaption>Importing a dictionary into Yomichan/Yomitan.</figcaption>
 </figure>

-If you want to import your own dictionaries you can use [Yomichan Import](https://foosoft.net/projects/yomichan-import/).
+If you want to import your own dictionaries you can use [Yomitan Import](https://github.com/themoeway/yomitan-import).
 This tool makes it easy to get an updated version of JMdict for example.

 ---